 These themes will be reflected in Kadim Mazin’s story – an oud master originally from Iraq, who in Vilnius found the space to continue his musical journey, collaborate with Lithuanian artists, and build dialogue between different worlds through music.

-The talk will be moderated by Jovita Mincevičiūtė, Program Manager at Artscape.
+Event will be moderated by Jovita Mincevičiūtė, Program Manager at Artscape.
+The discussion will be held in English.

 Event program: